PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 using namespace boost::python;
 ```

-Function can be declared with C++ arguments that will be automatically parsed by *Boost.Python*:
+Functions can be declared with C++ arguments that will be automatically parsed by *Boost.Python*:
 ```
 bool has_letter(const char * text, const char letter) {
     const char * ptr = text;